live-clones/lintian/doc/lintian.rst

    # also works
    [linux-any]: tag-only-for-linux optional-extra.

-Support for architecture specific overrides was added in Lintian 2.5.0.
-Wildcard support was added in 2.5.5.
-Basic sanity checking was also added in 2.5.5, where unknown architectures trigger a ``malformed-override`` tag.
-As does an architecture specific override for architecture independent packages.
+An unknown architecture will trigger a packaging hint.
+So will an architecture-specific override in an architecture-independent installable.

 .. _section-2.5: